Summary of Compensation, Service, and Benefit Plans and Programs for Professional Researchers, Specialists, and Librarians

 Outside Professional Activities

-The general propriety of outside professional activities by Professional Researchers, Specialists, and Librarians is recognized, subject to the responsibility for timely and successful completion of the contract with which the individual is involved and the fulfillment of his/her other University responsibilities.
+The general propriety of outside professional activities by Professional Researchers, Specialists, and Librarians is permitted for up to two days per month, subject to the responsibility for timely and successful completion of the contract with which the individual is involved and the fulfillment of his/her other University responsibilities.
 For more specific information, see Section VI.C. of the Rules and Procedures of the Professional Researchers and Specialists of Princeton University or Section IV.C.3. of the Rules and Procedures of the Professional Library Staff of Princeton University.

-Members of the Academic Professional Staffs whose duty time is 50 percent or greater for appointments of five months or more are normally eligible to participate in the benefit plans described in this section and administered through the Benefits Office in the Office of Human Resources..
+Members of the Academic Professional Staffs whose duty time is 50 percent or greater for appointments of five months or more, paid directly by the University, are normally eligible for benefits.
+Benefit plans are administered through the Benefits Team in the Office of Human Resources.
+Any inquiries on details of the benefit plans should be addressed to the Office of Human Resources, 2 New South Building, (609) 258-3302 or firstname.lastname@example.org.
+More detailed information may be found on the Benefits Web site at http://www.princeton.edu/hr/benefits.

-Normally, visiting researchers and specialists, postdoctoral research fellows, and visiting fellows whose appointments are 50% or greater duty time for five months or more are eligible to receive or purchase a simplified University employee benefits package.
-Detailed information on the packages is available from the Office of Human Resources.
+Normally, visiting researchers and specialists and visiting fellows who are paid by Princeton University and whose appointments are 50% or greater duty time for five months or more are eligible to receive or purchase a simplified University employee benefits package.
+For detailed information, contact the Benefits Team in the Office of Human Resources.

-The rental housing program is administered by our Housing and Real Estate Services, 5 New South Building.
+The rental housing program is administered by our Housing and Real Estate Services , 5 New South Building.
 Anyone wishing further information should contact the Housing Office at (609) 258-3125.
+The supply of University housing is very limited.
+Most employees live off-campus.
+For housing resources near the University campus, see https://offcampushousing.princeton.edu.

 Mortgage Loan Program